claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **AWS Glue ETL jobs are charged based on the number of data processing units (DPUs)**
 - **AWS Glue Data Catalog:** is a fully manage Apache Hive Metastore-compatible catalog service that makes it easy for customer to store, anntoate and share metadata about their data

+## AWS Instance Scheduler
+The Instance Scheduler on AWS solution automates the starting and stopping of various AWS services including [Amazon Elastic Compute Cloud](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) (Amazon EC2) and [Amazon Relational Database Service](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html) (Amazon RDS) instances.

+You are responsible for the cost of the AWS services used while running Instance Scheduler on AWS.
+As of the latest revision, the cost for running this solution a small deployment in two accounts and two Regions is approximately **$13.15 per month.**
 # Develop
 ## ElasticBeanStalk
 With Elastic Beanstalk you can quickly deploy and manage applications in the AWS Cloud without having to learn about the infrastructure that runs those applications.